North Carolina Central University Blog

 Prepare for a Career Leading Optimal Long-Term Care

-A bachelor’s degree that helps students develop their health administration knowledge and skills, while also focusing on offering equitable care to all patients and residents, can be helpful preparation for prospective long-term care administrators.
-The North Carolina Central University (NCCU) online Bachelor of Science (BS) in Health Administration program offers this equity-focused education.
+A bachelor’s degree that helps students develop their health administration knowledge and skills, while also focusing on offering care to all patients and residents, can be helpful preparation for prospective long-term care administrators.
+The North Carolina Central University (NCCU) online Bachelor of Science (BS) in Health Administration program offers foundational education for health administrators.

 The program’s courses in managerial and clinical subjects help students establish themselves as future administrators, adept at managing services that address the health care needs of everyone in their community.
 The program features NCCU Online’s immersive and supportive experience, with instruction from faculty with industry knowledge.